 Is your Dog a Reactive Dog?

 How to Walk a Reactive Dog: Simple Steps for Calmer, Happier Walks Walking a reactive dog with fine-tuned survival skills isn’t always easy.
-You might feel anxious, frustrated, or unsure what to do next.
+You might feel anxious, frustrated, or unsure of what to do next.
 But you’re not alone—and things can change.
-Here’s a practical guide to help you manage reactivity and make walks more enjoyable…
+Here’s a practical guide to help you manage reactivity and make walks more…

 Five signs of disease in older dogs